 The Romantic Revivals Project launches formally in 2026 with a presentation of Shelley's The Cenci in partnership with Red Bull Theater and director Eleanor Holdridge.
 Nearly two decades after that landmark production first demonstrated the possibilities of Romantic drama in performance, The Cenci returns at the start of a new chapter dedicated to ensuring that these works remain part of our cultural and intellectual life.

-Made possible through the generosity of George Krupp and the support of partner organizations around the world, the project will continue to develop performances, educational resources, public programs, and international collaborations that create new opportunities to encounter Romantic drama in classrooms, theaters, libraries, and communities around the world.
+Made possible through the generosity of George Krupp and Jonathan Mulrooney, as well as the support of partner organizations around the world, the project will continue to develop performances, educational resources, public programs, and international collaborations that create new opportunities to encounter Romantic drama in classrooms, theaters, libraries, and communities worldwide.

 Acknowledgements